jaytaylor/andromeda/README.md

+# Andromeda

 Golang Packages Database

-Complete graph of the known Go Universe.
+Andromeda analyzes the complete graph of the known Go Universe.

+## Requirements

+* Golang 1.7 or newer

 ### TODOs